All scholarships

 Who can apply for the GREAT Scholarships?+

-Applicants must be eligible African nationals applying at the Master level, meet the academic and English-language requirements set by British Council / UK Government / UK universities, and be able to relocate to United Kingdom for the duration of the programme.
+Applicants must be eligible African nationals applying at the Masters level, meet the academic and English-language requirements set by British Council / UK Government / UK universities, and be able to relocate to United Kingdom for the duration of the programme.

 Is the GREAT Scholarships fully funded?+